 Product teams forget the context of the “build for yourself” spirit that they discount in favor of data-driven decisions.
 And this has tragically obscured their potential for actual visionary work.

-Here’s how: It’s not “building for yourself doesn’t shift paradigms.”
+Here’s why: It’s not “building for yourself doesn’t shift paradigms.”